KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 22
 Click and ``|Download|`` the code to the controller micro:bit.
 Lets test the code see if can only control the :MOVE Motor while button A is pressed.
-This will work because previously we added a default handler for messages we dont know, and this has the same safe characteristic of stoping the :MOVE motor.
+This will work because previously we added a default handler for messages we don't know, and this has the same safe characteristic of stopping the :MOVE motor.

 ### Transmitter Code Done @unplugged
 Let's have a summary of what we have learnt so far.